platformbuilds/mirador-core/README.md

 - CI uses Go 1.23.12 for build and tests (see `.github/workflows/ci.yml`).
 - Local development is recommended with Go 1.23.12 or newer 1.23.x.

-See `chart/README.md` for deployment via Helm, embedded Valkey, and the optional Vitess subchart (no operator).
-It also documents the backup CronJobs and how to pass vttablet backup flags.
+See `chart/README.md` for deployment via Helm, embedded Valkey, and the Weaviate subchart.
 ```

 ## Monitoring